Nonlocality of quantum matter corrections and cosmological constant running: Nonlocal -type form factors

 Finally, to complete the comparison with formula (\ref{nonlocCCmass}), let us consider the minimal theory with $\xi=0$ or, equivalently, with $\tilde{\xi}=-1/6$.
 In this way, preserving only the $\mathcal{O}(m^4/k^4)$ logarithmic terms, we arrive at an analog of (\ref{nonlocCCmass}), extracted from the full form factor (\ref{final}), \beq \mathcal{L}^{(UV,2,nl)}_{scal}\,=\,-\, \frac{m^4}{4(4\pi)^2} \bigg\{ \Big( \frac{1}{\cx}R_{\la\si}\Big) \ln\Big( \frac{\cx}{m^2}\Big) \,\Big( \frac{1}{\cx}R^{\la\si}\Big) \,-\,\frac{1}{2} \Big( \frac{1}{\cx}R\Big) \ln\Big( \frac{\cx}{m^2}\Big) \Big( \frac{1}{\cx}R\Big) \bigg\}. \eeq Here and in other similar formulas presented below, superscript $^{(UV,2,nl)}$ means that this is the expression for the second order in $m^2/k^2$ nonlocal terms, extracted from the UV limit of the \textit{fourth derivative terms} in the complete formula (\ref{final}).

-The apparent difference between the two expressions (up to the replacement $\cx \to \cx + m^2$ discussed above) (\ref{nonlocCCmass}) and (\ref{nonlocCC-WR}) is only in the value of coefficients, which we cannot explain.
-However, the main point is that contributions (\ref{nonlocCC-WR}) do \textit{not} correspond to the genuine Einstein-Hilbert $R$-term or to the CC term.
+The apparent difference between the two expressions (up to the replacement $\cx \to \cx + m^2$ discussed above) (\ref{nonlocCCmass}) and (\ref{nonlocCC-WR}) is only in the value of coefficients, which we cannot explain with a complete certainty.
+Let us note that the the ratio between $R_{\la\si}^2$ and $R^2$ terms in (\ref{nonlocCCmass}) may be caused by the aforementioned ambiguity (gauge fixing vs ignoring ${\hat T}_{3,4,5}$) that is inevitable when taking into account only the two tensor structures ${\hat T}_1$ and ${\hat T}_2$ in (\ref{biliH-T}).
+This ambiguity does not exist if one takes into account all five structures in (\ref{biliH-T}) and do not restrict the external metric $h_{\mu\nu}$ by a gauge fixing condition.
+This is the way calculation of diagrams was done in \cite{apco} and independently checked by the heat kernel method and in the subsequent works \cite{CodelloZanusso2013}.
+For this reason, we believe that the formula (\ref{nonlocCC-UV}) and (as a particular case) formula (\ref{nonlocCC-WR}), derived as the sub-leading expansions from the correct UV result, are correct.

+The main point is that contributions (\ref{nonlocCC-WR}) do \textit{not} correspond to the genuine Einstein-Hilbert $R$-term or to the CC term.
 Clearly, they are some pieces of the form factors $k_W$ and $k_R$ of the fourth-derivative terms.
-This conclusion is proved by our analysis of the tensor structure of the polarization operator.
-Let us stress again that this analysis is possible only \textit{without} imposing gauge condition on the external field $h_{\mu\nu}$.
+This conclusion is proved by the analysis of the tensor structure of the polarization operator \cite{apco}.
+Let us stress again that this analysis is possible only taking into account all five tensor structures in (\ref{biliH-T}).
+It looks impossible to extract some information about the nonlocal contributions to the CC term from the logarithmic part of the fourth-derivative form factors, especially because those are leading and sub-leading UV contributions, while the CC term manifests itself in the IR.

 It is instructive to provide results similar to (\ref{nonlocCC-WR}) in the cases of massive fermion and vector fields.
 The expressions similar to (\ref{nonlocCC-UV}) can be easily derived from the form factors given in \cite{fervi}, but we do not include these technical details here.
 For the fermion field, we find \beq \mathcal{L}^{(UV,2,nl)}_{ferm}\,=\, \frac{m^4}{2(4\pi)^2} \bigg\{\Big( \frac{1}{\cx}R_{\la\si}\Big) \ln\Big( \frac{\cx}{m^2}\Big) \,\Big( \frac{1}{\cx}R^{\la\si}\Big) \bigg\}. \eeq It is interesting that, compared to the scalar field, in the $R_{\la\si}^2$ term there is the change of sign typical for the divergences of the $m^4$-type (however, the coefficient is $-2$ instead of $-4$).
 On the other hand, the $R^2$ term cancels in this case.
 Thus, the similarity with the $m^4$-type divergences in (\ref{final}) is a pure coincidence.